 SBP Block Creation Issues on Feb 8 and 9 (Beijing time)

-Richard_Yan last edited by Reward
+vitelabs2022 last edited by

 Vite Labs is aware of the instability in block creation by SBPs in the last few days.
 Initial investigation shows that this is caused by anomalies in the transaction data syncing process between nodes.
 Our engineering team is conducting further analyses.